Good-Twin/Getting_And_Cleaning_Data_PA/README.md

 - Clone the project
 - in the script "run_analysis.R" set your R working directory in the base directory of the project
 - Make sure that the data are placed in your working directory.
-Therefore unzip the file the data.
-The folder "UCI HAR Dataset"  containing the data must be located in your working directorx
+Therefore unzip the data from the cousera course page.
+The folder "UCI HAR Dataset" that containing the data must be located in your working directory.
 - run the script
 - the script generates the cleaned data set in the folder "data"